-SPANISH COURSE OFFERINGS
+SPANISH

-SPAN 1313 Beginning Spanish Language and Culture I 3, Fall An introduction to the Spanish language and culture.
-Language laboratory attendance required SPAN 1323 Beginning Spanish Language and Culture II3, SpringA continuation course at the elementary level.
-Prerequisite: SPAN 1313.3, Spring SPAN 1999 Topics in Spanish 1 to 4, On Demand A lower level course in a selected area of Spanish.
+COURSE OFFERINGS SPAN 1313 Beginning Spanish Language and Culture I An introduction to the Spanish language and culture.
+Language laboratory attendance required SPAN 1323 Beginning Spanish Language and Culture II A continuation course at the elementary level.
+Prerequisite: SPAN 1313.
+SPAN 1999 Topics in Spanish A lower level course in a selected area of Spanish.
 Not for independent study.
-SPAN 2313 Intermediate Spanish Language and Culture I 3, Fall A systematic review of Spanish grammar with continuing development of language skills and study of Spanish culture.
+SPAN 2313 Intermediate Spanish Language and Culture I 3, For A systematic review of Spanish grammar with continuing development of language skills and study of Spanish culture.
 Language laboratory attendance required.
 Prerequisite: one year of college Spanish or equivalent.
-SPAN 2323 Intermediate Spanish Language and Culture II3, SpringA continuation of 2313 with emphasis on reading.
-Prerequisite: SPAN 2313.3, Spring SPAN 2703 Spanish Conversational Skills3, FallA basic conversation course designed to further the student's development in listening and communication.
-Prerequisite: SPAN 1323 or equivalent.3 SPAN 2753 Spanish Reading Skills 3, Spring A basic reading course designed to develop the student's ability to comprehend texts in Spanish from a variety of sources.
+SPAN 2323 Intermediate Spanish Language and Culture II A continuation of 2313 with emphasis on reading.
+Prerequisite: SPAN 2313.
+SPAN 2703 Spanish Conversational Skills A basic conversation course designed to further the student's development in listening and communication.
 Prerequisite: SPAN 1323 or equivalent.
-SPAN 2999 Independent Study in Spanish1 to 4Independent study for students who have completed a minimum of 24 hours with an overall Baverage.
-Prerequisites: approval of the dean and the completion of a 2999 Independent Studyform.
-SPAN 3063 Conversation and Composition3, FallIntensive training in conversational skills on topics of everyday life and of current interest.3Introduction to theme writing.
-Prerequisite: SPAN 2323.3 SPAN 3073 Advanced Conversation and Grammar3, SpringIntensive training in communication skills based on topics of everyday life and readings of currentinterest.
-Emphasis on vocabulary building and review of advanced-level grammatical structures.Prerequisite: SPAN 3063.
-SPAN 3203 Latin American Culture3, Fall, EvenA thematic study of topics relevant to the culture and values of Latin America.
-Classes are conducted in Spanish.
-Emphasis on strengthening cultural and cross-cultural analysis, language skills and research.
-Prerequisite: SPAN 2753 or SPAN 3063, or concurrent enrollment in SPAN 3063.
+SPAN 2753 Spanish Reading Skills 3, Spri A basic reading course designed to develop the student's ability to comprehend texts in Spanish from a variety of sources.
+Prerequisite: SPAN 1323 or equivalent.
+SPAN 2999 Independent Study in Spanish Independent study for students who have completed a minimum of 24 hours with an overall B average.
+Prerequisites: approval of the dean and the completion of a 2999 Independent Study form.
+SPAN 3063 Conversation and Composition 3, For Intensive training in conversational skills on topics of everyday life and of current interest.
+Introduction to theme writing.
+Prerequisite: SPAN 2323.
+SPAN 3073 Advanced Conversation and Grammar 3, Spri

+Intensive training in communication skills based on topics of everyday life and readings of current interest.
+Emphasis on vocabulary building and review of advanced-level grammatical structures.

+SPAN 3203 Latin American Culture